ERT Trainings

 Relational Body Psychotherapy, Wild Therapy, Group Facilitation and more…

-Our core training, the Embodied-Relational Therapy Training, has been running successfully for many years.
-We are currently (Nov 2023) coming towards the end of the Advanced Year of the 2 year modular ERT training.
+Our core training – the Embodied-Relational Therapy Training, has been running successfully for many years.
+We have recently (January 2024) successfully completed the 15th Advanced Year of the 2 year modular ERT training.

 The training facilitators will include Allison Priestman and Stephen Tame – the current ERT training team.
 At this stage it is too early to say if the team will be expanded for the 2025 training.